Memory Usage of Pandas Categoricals

 plt.rcParams["figure.figsize"] = 10, 5

-We will then create some test data.
-Since we are concerned with efficiently storing categorical variables, we will create random strings that we then put into a Pandas Series.
+Next, we create test data.
+Since we’re concerned with efficiently storing categorical variables, we create random strings that we load into a Pandas Series.

 First, we define the function that creates n random words.
 Here, we simply choose random letters out of string.ascii_letters, which can be found in the Python 3 standard library.
 We also seed numpy.random with 1 just to get consistent results.